 For several years we searched for a replacement site.
 Eventually we came to the realisation that we weren’t going to find a site that would host a collection of long wire antennas (with 300m legs).
-We have rescaled the vision!
-We envisage remote sites with a smaller footprint using antennas such as fixed beam antennas on the higher HF bands and four square arrays on the lower bands.
+We needed to rescale the vision!
+We came up with the idea of remote sites with a smaller footprint … using antennas such as fixed beam antennas on the higher HF bands and four square arrays on the lower bands.

-With the support of our host branch (Wellington Amateur Radio Club Inc – Branch 50 NZART) the Chair and Secretary/Treasurer of the Quartz Hill User Group (Mike ZL1AXG and Doug ZL2AOV) have been visiting branches in the area to gauge interest in the creation of a new special interest group.
-There seems to be quite a bit of interest with around 50 people having already signed up to receive email updates.
+With the support of our host branch (Wellington Amateur Radio Club Inc – Branch 50 NZART) the then Chair and Secretary/Treasurer of the Quartz Hill User Group (Mike ZL1AXG and Doug ZL2AOV) visited branches in the area to gauge interest in the creation of a new special interest group.
+There seemed to be quite a bit of interest with around 50 people signed up to receive email updates.

 Bernard ZL2BD has been busy over the summer installing the equipment for th Remote Site in the enclosure.

 The enclosure (a ply box with inside and outside layers of fibreglass) is shown fitted out with:

 - Wellington Amateur Radio Club (www.zl2wb.com) transceiver (Icom IC7410)

 - Solid-state linears and power supplies (donated by Kordia Ltd)